The Tale of Mad Dog’s Christmas

 “No, it isn’t,” spoke up little Racum.
 “There is just one more gift.
 I didn’t know what I should do with it, so I just left it under my bed.”

-Mad Dog’s family deserted him when he was just a pup, because he was just too big and too bad and too mean.
-He used to beat his brother up for no reason at all.
-He also used to pull his little sister’s hair.
-He was told by his father many times to stop picking on his brother and sister but he would not listen.
+Mad Dog’s family deserted him when he was just a pup because he was just too big, too bad, and too mean.
+He used to beat up his brother for no reason at all.
+He also used to pull his little sister’s fur.
+His father told him many times to stop picking on his brother and sister, but he would not listen.
 Mad Dog came home one day from fishing and found his family had left him.
 As for friends, Mad Dog has never had one.

 Racum felt sorry for Mad Dog.
 He knew it must be terribly lonely going through life with nobody to care for.
-He just could not imagine anyone not having a Christmas.
-As far as Racum knew, Mad Dog had never had a real Christmas, EVER!
+He just could not imagine anyone not having Christmas.
+As far as Racum knew, Mad Dog had never had a real Christmas, ever!

 “Well, isn’t that sweet,” Mrs. Raccoon said when Racum returned with the parcel in his arms.
 “Imagine buying a gift for Mad Dog Wolf.
 I would never have thought about getting him a gift.”